 Flower colors: Shades of white, pink, red, blue, or apricot

 Despite its name, this old-fashioned shrub is not a rose at all but a member of the hibiscus family, producing luscious flowers from late summer through mid-autumn when few other shrubs are in bloom.
+Some varieties can be invasive in certain areas.
+Learn more about how to grow rose of Sharon.

 Funshine® abelia.
-Photo: Proven Winners.
+Photo by: Proven Winners

 ABELIA (Abelia grandiflora)